Sugar Bowl, United States: Family Ski Guide

 Multi-Day and Season Options

-Sugar Bowl is part of the Mountain Collective, not Epic, not Ikon.
-If you already hold a Mountain Collective pass, you get two free days here plus 50% off additional days at 26 partner resorts worldwide.
-For families committed to one Tahoe trip per year, though, the 3-Pack or advance-purchase day tickets will almost always beat the cost of a multi-resort pass.
+Sugar Bowl is part of the Mountain Collective not Epic, not Ikon.
+Holders get two free days here plus 50% off additional days at 26 partner resorts.
+For families committed to one Tahoe trip per year, the 3-Pack or advance-purchase day tickets will almost always beat a multi-resort pass.

 - Kids 5 and under: Free